Carbon removal for individuals

 Durability

-Verification & integrity
+Verification and integrity

 Availability for individuals